 The School of Information Sciences has strong roots in the library and information professions dating back to 1928.
 Accredited since 1972, the School has achieved regional, national, and international recognition through its award winning faculty, innovative research, and its Center for Information Studies.
-You can find more information about how the School assesses and evaluates student achievement here.
+The current Biennial Narrative Report for the Office of Accreditation for the American Library Association provides a full view of the state of the School.
+More information about how the School assesses and evaluates student achievement can be found here.

 Its leading-edge curriculum and respect for intellectual diversity makes the program one of choice both to Tennesseans and out-of-state students.